 The next year I decided to go to all the public days and the paid retreat.
 I was in Amma’s Presence and the community’s for 5 straight, long, service-filled days.
 Slowly over that time, I began feeling lighter and more peaceful.
 Negativity was being lifted and gently pulled from me.
 My service work became easeful and my meditations were deep.

 During the last retreat day, I was sitting in deep meditation close to the stage where Amma was.
 Much time passed without notice.
-Suddenly, I popped out of meditation and realized the program was about to end and Amma was getting ready to leave the hall.
+Suddenly, I popped up out of meditation and realized the program was about to end and Amma was getting ready to leave the hall.
 Without thought, I rose and began rushing over to the doorway so that I could get one last look and possible touch from Her.

 I witnessed myself dashing over to the doorway, weaving in and out of a sea of people, hurriedly.
 Then it dawned on me and a smile washed over my face – Was I not acting in the same manner as those cult-like, frantic followers do?
 Yet, I couldn’t stop myself.
 In that moment, I had no choice, I had to be with Amma one last time that night!

 I positioned myself in an optimal place and lovingly, Amma walked out of the hall, touching my and countless other peoples hands.
 In the exact moment she touched mine, my entire body awakened and I “said” internally without words, “Amma my heart is yours!
 Please open my heart and teach me to love as you love!”
 I stunned myself with my intensity.
 It was as though my body was shouting at the top of its lungs without making a single sound.
 This was why I needed to rush over there so urgently like all the other “frantic devotees.”
-I needed to surrender to her.
+Without knowing it, I needed to surrender to Her.

 I have never judged the “frantic, cult-like” community since.
 Instead, I focus on the personal and global miracles Amma inspires everyday and try to live by her incredible example.
-If I am able to live even 1% of her love and put it into action, my simple life will have had purpose.
+If I am able to live even 1% of Her love and put it into action, my simple life will have had a purpose.

 What Amma has accomplished in 40 + year of selfless service is astounding!
 For more information about Amma or to view her tour schedule and experience an embrace for yourself, please visit www.amma.org.
 To find out more about her global charities, please go to www.embracingtheworld.org.